ElanMedoff/personal-site/_posts/how-i-built-my-blog.md

 I decided to use [tailwindcss](https://tailwindcss.com/) as my CSS "framework".
 I've experimented in the past with css-modules, plain scss, and [vanilla extract](https://vanilla-extract.style/), but I've found tailwind to be my favorite so far.
 Nothing can beat its dx.

 Design isn't my strong suit, so I decided to go with [daisyui](https://daisyui.com/) as my component library.
-I mostly write my own components, but daisyui has some great color themes too.
+I mostly write my own components, but daisyui has some great color themes that I use too (the theme for this site is `cyberpunk`!).
+Daisyui also has great integration with tailwind, so I can use classes like `text-primary` to use the theme's primary color instead of something like `text-gray-200`.
+If I ever decide to add a dark mode in the future, this should make that _way_ easier.

 I write my blog posts in Markdown, which has an awesome syntax for writing, and some really nice default styles.
 I looked into using [mdx](https://mdxjs.com/), which has support for JSX components, but it seemed a bit overkill for my usecases.
 It's a relatively new technology with a few kinks to work out (i.e. what to bundle when importing a component), so I think I'll wait a bit.

+For syntax highlighting in my code blocks, I use [react-markdown](https://github.com/remarkjs/react-markdown) and the approach outlined [here](https://github.com/remarkjs/react-markdown#use-custom-components-syntax-highlight).
+It was a bit of a pain to set up, but it's the best solution I've found so far.

-When I want to apply tailwind or daisyui styles to my markdown, I've found it easiest to wrap the section in a div with a custom attribute.
+When I want to apply tailwind or daisyui styles to my markdown, I've found it easiest to wrap the section in a `div` with a custom attribute.
 I just select for that attribute in my s/css, and it applies the styles as expected.
 For instance, I'll import the following scss into the component where I parse my markdown:

 ```scss
 [data-daisy="alert-info"] {